pathinvyas/OEC2026-Practice/README.md

 ## Flutter

 - You will need the [Flutter SDK](https://docs.flutter.dev/install) installed
-- Works on all platforms that flutter supports
+- Works on all platforms that Flutter supports

 ```bash
 flutter run --release